Tung Chung Fort: History

 Tung Chung Fort was originally built in the Shun Hei era (淳熙, 1174–1189) of the Southern Song dynasty.
 Smugglers on Lantau Island smuggled salt from the island to Canton City and attacked the government of the city.
 The government sent a navy led by King Leok Chin (經略錢) to fight against the smugglers.
 Three hundred soldiers were stationed in Tung Chung and built the Tung Chung Fort.
 After three years of peace, the soldiers were called back and 150 of them were transferred to build Kowloon Walled City, in which they later stayed.

 During the Qing dynasty, many pirates, including the well known Cheung Po Tsai, chose the bay of Tung Chung as their base and made use of the fort.
 The Qing Government recovered the fort after the surrender of Cheung Po Tsai.
 In 1832 (or 1817 alternatively) the fort was rebuilt and garrisoned by the Right Battalion of Tai Peng to defend the coast from pirates until the lease of New Territories to Britain in 1898.
 The fort was then abandoned.

 During World War II, the Imperial Japanese Army occupied the fort.

 Tung Chung Fort went through several transformations later.
 It served as a police station and then as Wa Ying College.
-Now, it is the base for the Rural Committee Office and the Tung Chung Public School.
+In 2003 the Tung Chung Public Primary School (東涌公立學校), which was located in Tung Chung Fort, ceased operations.
+Now, it is the base for the Rural Committee Office.

 In 1979, it was declared a monument and was refurbished in 1988.